electronut/ElectronutLabs-hackaBLE/programming_guide.md

 ## Using Web Bluetooth

-You can connect directly to hackable using [Web Bluetooth](https://webbluetoothcg.github.io/web-bluetooth/).
+You can connect directly to hackaBLE using [Web Bluetooth](https://webbluetoothcg.github.io/web-bluetooth/).
 For this to work, your browser must support Web Bluetooth.
 To check list of available browsers, visit this [link](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API#Browser_compatibility).
 On Google Chrome, you should have enabled experimental web features by visiting the url :
 ```chrome://flags/#enable-experimental-web-platform-features```

 ### Try it here !